RemyGratwohl/cuTPS_D4_teaQup/README.md

    to which the client will attempt to connect, as described below.
 4. Start the client process(es) by choosing to run the `client` project.

+## Logging In On The Client
+Use 100845934 or 100945234 to log in as a student.
+Use 100945932 to log in as a content manager.
+Note: Users can be logged into on more than one machine at a time.

-## Port Configuration
+## Port/IP Configuration

+Note that the server configuration files on the server and client are only generated when running each respective process (client or server).

-If you wish to change the server's port, you can do so in the generated server port configuration file, ServerPortFile.txt, located in the build path of the server.
+If you wish to change the server's port or IP, you can do so in the generated server configuration file, ServerConfigFile.txt, located in the build path of the server.

-If you change the port on the server, you'll also have to change which port the client attempts to connect to, which can be changed in a file with the same name, but located in the build path of the client.
+If you change the port or IP on the server, you'll also have to change the same item in the client's server configuration file, which can be changed in a file with the same name, but located in the build path of the client.

 ## Code References and Acknowledgements